daniel-molina/visualequation/README.md

 ## Checking that dependencies are fulfilled

-If you have the sources you can see if everything is installed properly running the test:
+If you have the sources you can check that everything is installed properly running the test:

 $ python3 -m tests.test_dependencies

 ## Installation

-I did not package visualequation for any distribution yet.
-In the case of python, installing software with pip and related tools is almost a standard so I decided to use it first.
+In the case of python, installing software with pip and related tools is almost a standard so I decided to use it.
 If you know how to manage pip in your system, perfect, follow your way to install visualequation from source (development version) or PyPI (released versions).
-If you have no clue and want me to explain all the details about how to install it, I feel that I have certain responsability of telling you something that works.
+If you have no clue and want me to explain all the details about how to install it, I feel that I have certain responsability of offering you something that works.
 If you use a modern distribution like Debian 9.0 or Ubuntu 18.04/16.04 it worked for me using the tools of the distribution, else, read the next section on how to install a current version of pip.

 ### Installing pip from your distribution (Debian/Ubuntu case)